AndromedaIsComingg/DevOps-Projects-Darey.io/Project 12-Ansible-Refactoring-&-Static-Assignments-(Imports-&-Roles)/README.md

 ##### CHecking to confirm the copied files

-These files will be founds the the directory `/home/ubuntu/ansible-config-artifact`.
+These files will be found the the directory `/home/ubuntu/ansible-config-artifact`.
 We will check with the command `sudo ls /home/ubuntu/ansible-config-artifact`

 <img width="567" alt="checking files" src="https://github.com/AndromedaIsComingg/DevOps-Projects-Darey.io/assets/140917780/fd09fb7d-93cc-452d-bb63-e4f5a079384d">